njones61/ce547/docs/unit3/11_boundary_condition/boundary_condition_class.md

 13) Decrease the hydraulic conductivity by a factor of **10** (set K=1).
 Save the model as **plant2_HFK1.gpr** and re-run the model.

 14) Now look at the heads, observation wells, and model error.
 What has changed?

+**Note**: If you somehow knew (or estimated) the discharge on the boundary, you could now iteratively change the K in the model until the heads matched the observations.
+In this case that would happen when K=10.

 ## Solution